The Diaphragm: Much More Than a Respiratory Muscle

 Anatomy and Function

-The diaphragm is a dome-shaped muscle that separates the thoracic from the abdominal cavity.
+The diaphragm is a dome-shaped muscle separating the thoracic from the abdominal cavity.
 It has a central tendon at its apex and three peripheral origins: the costal portion (costal cartilages 7-12 and ribs 7-12), the sternal portion (posterior surface of the xiphoid process), and the lumbar portion — the crura, which insert on the L1-L3 vertebral bodies and on the medial and lateral arcuate ligaments.

 The diaphragm has three main openings: the esophageal hiatus (T10) — through which the esophagus and vagus nerves pass, and where the crura form the external lower esophageal sphincter; the aortic hiatus (T12) — through which the aorta, thoracic duct, and azygos vein pass; and the vena cava foramen (T8) — through which the inferior vena cava passes.